Renovating dugouts to provide a sustainable water supply in Ghana

 Providing a year-round

-water supply & supporting female led water businesses at the dugouts.
+water supply and supporting female led water businesses at the dugouts.

 Supported by our local